-osteoporosis and epilepsy
+Osteoporosis and epilepsy

 What is osteoporosis?

 The mineral calcium is important for our bones.
-Vitamin D helps calcium to get into the bones and the calcium helps to make bones strong.
+Vitamin D helps calcium to get into the bones, and the calcium helps to make the bones strong.

 When calcium is lost, bones become thinner, more brittle, and break more easily.
 This is called osteoporosis.
 Anyone can develop osteoporosis, but it is more common in women, especially after the menopause when levels of oestrogen start to decrease.

 Calcium and vitamin D supplements can help replace the natural loss of calcium.

-Contact the National Osteoporosis Society (opens new window).
+Contact the Royal Osteoporosis Society